vseplyarskiy/Roulette/adding_mutation_rate/README.md

 First, download the raw mutation rate files from this [link](http://genetics.bwh.harvard.edu/downloads/Vova/Roulette/).

 Unfortunately, we cannot use the raw mutation rates directly because we need the linearly scale the mutation rate for each population sequencing data, since the mutation rate is linearly dependent on the effective population size of the sample.
+Therefore, we need to scale the mutation rate so that the number of expected mutations equals the number of observed mutations for a set of neutral (background) sites.
+We provide three ways to choose a set of background sites.
+The users can use synonymous sites, the whole genome, or manually provide a set of neutral sites.

 Below is instructions on how to get a probability of mutation under neutrality.